- Overview of the Best EXT4 Partition Cloning Software

 Some users might install dual boot systems on their computers.
 For example, there are a lot of users who would install both Linux and Windows systems on their computers.
 For those users, there is a problem when they want to clone Linux partitions for further use, that is Windows does not support creating or formatting EXT files system.

 Luckily, some third-party partition management tools will help users overcome this problem.
-One such tool is EaseUS Partition Master.
+One such tool is EaseUS Partition Master Free.
 In the following parts, we will tell you how to use this tool to clone EXT4 partitions in Windows.

 - Clone partitions without losing any data.
 Support various file systems including EXT4, EXT3, EXT2.